The ecommerce link building playbook

 • Free tools and calculators.
 A size calculator, a cost-per-use tool, or a configurator gives people a reason to link and keeps them on site.

 • Original consumer research.
-Surveys of your customers or category produce the kind of statistic that fuels digital PR and lands coverage in the press.
+Surveys of your customers or category produce the kind of statistic that fuels PR that earns links and lands coverage in the press.

 None of these point at a product page.
 They build the authority you will route there later.